subtirelumihail/react-universal-breadcrumbs/README.md

-# npm-react-typescript-template
+# react-universal-breadcrumbs

-A template for publishing a React + TypeScript package to npm
+A very simple to use react breadcrumbs component which is completely router-independent, mobile friendly, easy to extend and rich in features

-## How to use
+## How to work on this plugin

-Fork this repo, clone it to your local computer, and edit the `package.json` along with every other required file to match your project.
-Write the code for your package in TypeScript and Sass, compile it, and publish it to [npm](https://npmjs.com).

 To compile your code once, run